 Rubies are among the most precious gemstones in the world.
 They are formed naturally in the earth under specific conditions.
 They have a deep and vibrant red color with alluring sparkle.

 Origin & Formation

-However, the presence of silica or iron, prevents the formation of ruby.
-Since this are both very commonly present in the earth’s crust, rubies are rare to find.
+However, the presence of silica or iron prevents the formation of a ruby.
+Since these are both very commonly present in the earth’s crust, rubies are rare to find.
 To add to that, corundum is also a rare mineral.

-The majority of rubies have imperfections that are formed naturally when the ruby is developing in the earth.
-These characteristics are commonly referred to as rutile needles, or silk.
+The majority of rubies have imperfections that are formed naturally when the ruby is developing within the earth.
+These characteristics are commonly referred to as rutile needles or silk.
 These rutile needles are a distinguishing factor between natural and lab-created rubies.
 Check out more information about ruby inclusions and clarity.